-Age at time of enrollment Minimum endothelial cell
+Age at time of enrollment Minimum endothelial cell density

-density
+45 years 2200 cells/mm2

-45 years 2200 cells/mm 2
+46 to 55 years 2000 cells/mm2

-46 to 55 years 2000 cells/mm 2
+56 to 65 years 1800 cells/mm2

-56 to 65 years 1800 cells/mm 2
+65 years 1600 cells/mm2

-65 years 1600 cells/mm 2
+le and willing to provide written informed consent and to attend scheduled fol

-• Subjects able and willing to provide written informed consent and to attend scheduled follow-up exams for two years postoperatively (and up to five years postoperatively as part of a post-approval study) Enrollment in the iStent inject Pivotal Trial was limited to subjects who did not undergo complications of cataract surgery such as posterior capsular rupture, vitreous loss or complications associated with posterior chamber IOL implantation.
+Enrollment in the iStent inject Pivotal Trial was limited tol subjects who did not undergo complications of cataract surgery such as posterior capsular rupture, vitreous loss or complications associated with posterior chamber IOL

-- Subjects were \underline{not} permitted to enroll in the study if they met any of the following key exclusion criteria related to glaucoma or IOP: - pigmentary or pseudoexfoliative glaucoma traumatic, uveitic, neovascular, or angle-closure glaucoma; or glaucoma associated - with vascular disorders functionally significant visual field loss traumaticrior incisional glaucoma surgery - prior SLT within 90 days prior to screening - prior ALT prior iridectomy or laser iridotomy - pisual field (mean deviation) worse than -12 db ineligible for ocular hypotensive medication washout period as determined by the investigator: a) visual field status would be placed at risk by washout period or b) - unmedicated IOP after washout would be expected to exceed 36 mmHg clinically significant corneal dystrophy, active inflammation or surgery that may interfere with IOP measurement reliability - · elevated episcleral venous pressure such as associated with active thyroid orbitopathy - or cavernous sinus fistula · use of systemic medications that could cause an increase in IOP
+Subjects were not permitted to enroll in the study if they met any of the following key exclusion criteria related to glaucoma or IOP:

-2. Follow-up Schedule
+- pigmentary or pseudoexfoliative glaucoma - traumatic, uveitic, neovascular, or angle-closure glaucoma; or glaucoma associated with vascular disorders functionally significant visual field loss - prior incisional glaucoma surgery - prior SLT within 90 days prior to screening - prior ALT - prior iridectomy or laser iridotomy - visual field (mean deviation) worse than -12 db ineligible for ocular hypotensive medication washout period as determined by the investigator; a) visual field status would be placed at risk by washout period or b) unmedicated IOP after washout would be expected to - exceed 36 mmHg clinically significant corneal dystrophy, active inflammation or surgery that may interfere with IOP measurement reliability - elevated episcleral venous pressure such as associated with active thyroid orbitopathy or cavernous sinus fistula use of systemic medications that could cause an increase in IOP - 2.
+Follow-up Schedule

 All subjects were scheduled to return for follow-up examinations at defined intervals through 24 months.
-Table 2 shows the schedule of events and procedures at each protocol-required visit.
+Table 2 Irrigate the anterior chamber with balanced salt solution (BSS) through the corneal wound manually, or with shows the schedule of events and procedures at each protocol-required visit.